- The Bad Image error arises due to inaccessible DLL files, which can get corrupted or go missing for various reasons.

 3. Uninstall recent Windows updates

-- Select the View update history button.
+- Select Windows Update from the left pane, then select View update history from the right.

-- Then reinstall the software with its installation media, or download the installer for its latest version from the publisher’s website.
+- Then reinstall the software with its installation media or download the installer for its latest version from the publisher’s website.

 You can uninstall software and more thoroughly remove leftovers with third-party uninstaller utilities.